LokeshN1/Distributed-File-Storage-System/README.md

 # Distributed File Storage System

-A distributed file storage system inspired by Google Drive that implements chunking, replication, and fault tolerance in a distributed architecture.
+A distributed file storage system that implements chunking, replication, and fault tolerance in a distributed architecture.

 ## System Screenshots